 Members are kept up-to-date with our Annual Bulletin, Newsletters every 3 months, the National U3A Magazine 5 times a year, and this Website, which is kept up-dated.
 BIG PRINT extracts are available.

-Please have a look at our informal blog, or mini-website.
+We have an occasional newsletter-by-email for members, mainly about events in South Bristol.
 Click on news south of the river for more local information.

 You could start by visiting one of our Social Groups.
 We have groups in Henleaze, Fishponds, Horfield, Downend, Bedminster, Knowle, Westbury-on-Trym and Redland+Cotham, as well as the Solos group which meets in central Bristol.
 Please visit the relevant page for your nearest group on the Groups page.
 (If you'd like one in your area, get in touch and we'll see what we can do.)